 #Content: Gore | Adult Themes | Romance | Sci-Fi | Angst | Macabre | Psychology

 For if you are a senior reader, you will know that TDoHS once gave me the impetus to revise this hit-or-miss after losing my appetite for TMoHS.
-That motivation departed quickly, so I entertained the intention of eventually deleting the entire story.
-On the night of, I had my cursor ready to click the delete button, but I couldn't proceed.
-I have, rather belatedly, chosen to let the fic be, thus I will republish the chapters I erased from the fic's archive, only editing structure, pace, and minor scenes to give the story a face-lift.
+That motivation died quickly, so I entertained the thought of eventually deleting the entire story.
+On the night of, I had my cursor ready to click the delete button, but I couldn't do it.
+I have, rather belatedly, chosen to let the fic be; I will republish the chapters I erased from the fic's archive, only editing structure, pace, and minor scenes to give the story a face-lift.
 This surgical process will be painfully slow.

-I can not make the story more than it already was by tearing down the entire foundation.
+I can not make the story more than what it already was by tearing down the entire skyscraper.
 I can only add equilibrium and realism.
-Authoring this at age sixteen, I remember not being very serious about TMoHS.
-I stumbled on one fic, came out inspired, and wrote the first episode of "Unmasked" without discretion.
+Authoring this at too young of an age, I remember not being very serious about TMoHS.
+I stumbled upon one fic, came out inspired, and wrote the first episode of "Unmasked" without discretion.
 I also didn't have a bond with the TMoHS novels, so my drama relied on the dubbed anime's first season.

 The dub moved me enough to experiment with painting a dark portrait of Itsuki Koizumi's internal destruction.
-After doing so, I sort of "came up with the plot as I went along" and did some character-mining late in the game.
-In spite of these flaws, the fact that I was emotionally invested into Unmasked was the best thing about writing it; I can't shun that.
-When you reconsider it, having that kind of attachment would probably be the most important factor.
+After doing so, I came up with the plot as I went along and did some character-mining late in the game.
+In spite of these flaws, the fact that I was emotionally invested into Unmasked was the best thing about writing it; I can't knock that.
+When you think about it, having that kind of attachment would probably be the most important factor.
 I learned a lot about my own subconscious mind.

-I have been on a Frozen/Tangled (Disney) crusade lately, so a conclusion to Unmasked is not in the wind, but a revision of the raw content will soothe my conscience so that I won't be tempted to remove it again.
-The explicit MA version will be placed on Archives of Our Own under Jazzy_B_Real (Otherwise_Unbroken) while the tame material stays here.
+I have been on a Frozen/Tangled (Disney) donor crusade lately, so a conclusion to Unmasked is not in the wind, but a rewrite of the raw content will soothe my conscience so that I won't be tempted to remove it again.
+The explicit MA version will be placed on Archive of Our Own while the tame material stays here.

-I do not declare ownership of the characters that are used in this non-profit work of fiction.
-The symbol (*) will indicate that an event or quote is from canon textiles.
+I do not declare ownership of the characters who have been used in this non-profit work of fiction.
+The symbol (*) will indicate when an event or quote is from canon textiles.
 Happy reading!